Stationary measures and the continuous-state branching process conditioned on extinction: CB process conditioned on extinction

-Hence (i) follows by letting $q\to+\infty$.
-The statements (ii)-(iv) follow directly from Proposition \ref{prop4.5}. \end{proof} Recall that $(Z^{\uparrow}_t)_{t\ge 0}$ is the $Q$-process defined in Remark \ref{rm4}.
+Recall that $(Z^{\uparrow}_t)_{t\ge 0}$ is the $Q$-process defined in Remark \ref{rm4}.
 The next result shows that $Z^{\uparrow}_t$ converges in distribution as $t\to+\infty$, and its limit distribution is equal to that of $V_q$ as $q\to+\infty$.
 Since $(Z^{\uparrow}_t)_{t\ge 0}$ is a CBI process, criteria for convergence in distribution and properties of the limiting distribution can readily be found in \cite{KR-M}, but since they follow very easily from Theorem \ref{thm for conditioned on fix time} and then Proposition \ref{prop V_infty}, we present the proof here for the sake of being more self-contained.

 \begin{prop} If \eqref{con1} holds, then $Z^{\uparrow}_t$ converges in distribution as $t\to+\infty$ to a positive random variable $Z^{\uparrow}_{\infty}$ which is equal in distribution to $V_\infty$ defined in Proposition \ref{prop V_infty}.
 Otherwise if \eqref{con1} fails, $Z^{\uparrow}_t$ converges in probability as $t\to+\infty$ to infinity. \end{prop} \begin{proof} Fix an arbitrary $x>0$.
 We shall prove the following: For all $\lambda>0$,